chinedufn/collada-dae-parser/README.md

 ## TODO:

-- [x] basic cli (potentially pull into own repo, but start here)
+- [x] src: basic cli (potentially pull into own repo, but start here)
+- [x] src: Allow file buffer to be passed in
+- [x] src: Factor in bind shape matrix
+- [x] src: Stop exporting bind shape matrix
+- [x] demo: fix normals in demo lighting
+- [ ] src / demo: add a textured demo model
-- [ ] rounding values.
+- [ ] src: rounding values.
 Currently lots of .999999 and 1.000001
-- [x] fix normals in demo lighting
-- [ ] add a textured complex demo model
+- [ ] src: All of the TODO: statements in code
-- [ ] allow zoom in, zoom out in demo
+- [ ] demo: full screen demo with controls overlay
-- [x] Factor in bind shape matrix
-- [x] Stop exporting bind shape matrix
-- [ ] toggle between 2 animations
+- [ ] demo: toggle between 2 animations
-- [ ] multiple animations in demo
-- [ ] full screen demo with controls overlay
-- [ ] All of the TODO: statements in code
+- [ ] demo: Support mobile touch events
-- [ ] Allow file buffer to be passed in
+- [ ] demo: allow zoom in, zoom out in demo
-- [ ] Add a GIF of every test fixture animation and demo
+- [ ] doc: Add a GIF of every test fixture animation and demo
-- [ ] Documentation / references
+- [ ] doc: Documentation

 - We might want another module to export the raw useful data..
 Then we can transform it / add opinions higher up.